 Annual cash flows are projected assuming annuity payments are made at the end of each year.
 These cash flows are averaged for each valuation rate bucket across the annuity forms for that bucket using the statutory valuation mortality table in effect for the following calendar year for individual annuities for males (ANB).

-The average daily rates in the third quarter for the two-year, five-year, 10-year and 30-year U.S. Treasuries are downloaded from https://fred.stlouisfed.org as input to calculate the present values in Step 4.
+The average daily rates in the third quarter for the two-year, five-year, 10-year and 30-year U.S. Treasuries are downloaded from https://fred.stlouisfed.org as input to calculate the present values in Step d.

 The average cash flows are summed into four time period groups: years 1–3, years 4–7, years 8–15 and years 16–30.
 (Note: The present value of cash flows beyond year 30 are discounted to the end of year 30 and included in the years 16–30 group.
-This present value is based on the lower of 3% and the 30-year Treasury rate input in Step 3.)
+This present value is based on the lower of 3% and the 30-year Treasury rate input in Step c.)

-The present value of each summed cash-flow group in Step 4 is then calculated by using the Step 3 U.S. Treasury rates for the midpoint of that group (and using the linearly interpolated U.S. Treasury rate when necessary).
+The present value of each summed cash-flow group in Step d is then calculated by using the Step 3 U.S. Treasury rates for the midpoint of that group (and using the linearly interpolated U.S. Treasury rate when necessary).

 The duration-weighted present value of the cash flows is determined by multiplying the present value of the cash-flow groups by the midpoint of the time period for each applicable group.